Everyone likes a bargain. But buying counterfeit smartphones or downloading pirated music actually carries a hefty price tag.

 Equally important, most counterfeit goods are produced in sweatshops run by organized crime.
 Profits often support terrorist groups, drug smugglers and even modern-day slavery.

-Staff writer Lauren Monsen contributed to this article.
+Staff writer Lauren Monsen contributed to this story.